Documentation

 Default ports (80 for http, 443 for https) must be elided:

 In addition to support for exact origins, this option provides limited support for origin patterns that encompass multiple origins.
-A leading asterisk (followed by a full stop) in a host pattern denotes exactly one arbitrary DNS label.
-For instance,
+A leading asterisk (followed by a full stop) in a host pattern denotes exactly one arbitrary DNS label or several period-separated arbitrary DNS labels.
+For instance, the pattern

 https://*.example.com